rule

 Text 12

-The âcârya as considered the kindling wood below, with the disciple at the top and the instructions as the stick used in between, is the knowledge like the fire that brings happiness [compare 9.14: 44-46].
+The ācārya can be compared to the lower piece of kindling wood, the disciple to the top piece and the instructions to the stick used in between, while the knowledge is there as the fire that brings happiness [compare 9.14: 44-46].
+(Vedabase)

 Text 13

-This purest intelligence available from the experienced [the âcâryas], repels the illusion stemming from the gunas and is, completely burning up what's established by them, pacified itself as fire is without the fuel [see also 11.3; 12].
+This purest intelligence that is transmitted by the experienced [the ācāryas], repels the illusion stemming from the gunas and is, in completely burning up what was established by the modes, itself pacified the way fire pacifies when it runs out of fuel [see also 11.3: 12].
+(Vedabase)

 Text 14-16